Environmental

 - 100% of Scope 2 energy is consumed from the grid

-- Signed a 36-month agreement for 100% green e-certified energy in April 2020 for all Kirby marine transportation facilities in Texas
+- Signed a 36-month agreement for 100% green e-certified energy for all Kirby marine transportation facilities in Texas

 Decarbonizing Initiatives – 40% Reduction by 2040

-When it comes to decarbonizing the company, Kirby is pursuing many paths in order to achieve best results.
+When it comes to decarbonizing the company, Kirby is pursuing many paths.

-- Continuing Kirby’s commitment to decarbonization with a 40% intensity reduction by 2040 of Scope 1 Emissions–roughly 160,000 metric tons of CO2.
+Kirby’s commitment to decarbonization with a 40% intensity reduction by 2040 of Scope 1 Emissions, roughly 160,000 metric tons of CO2 is well underway.
+Through appropriate combination of these initiatives, the potential exists to meet emission targets without the application of carbon offsets.

 - Biofuels with emission reductions of 20-30% per towboat or tugboat*